natenka/pyneng-book-en/docs/source/book/12_useful_modules/os.rst

     In [11]: files
     Out[11]: ['cover3.png', 'README.txt']

-Also in the module there are separate methods for working with paths:
+Also in module there are separate methods for working with paths:

 .. code:: python